 If you are currently residing in a country severely affected by COVID-19 and have had difficulty accessing any FPA online content, please contact us directly and we will discuss alternatives to enable you to continue with the program or view a webinar at another time.

 With the cancellation of many industry continuing professional development (CPD) conferences and other events due to COVID-19, we encourage FPA members to make use of FPA My CPD, your online education platform to plan, access and track your CPD requirements.
 FPA My CPD aggregates hundreds of hours of CPD from a wide range of partners allowing easy and convenient access to online CPD options including webinars, courses, articles and quizzes.

 The health and safety of FPA members and all attendees are our top priority and in light of the evolving situation around COVID-19, we have made changes to our program of face-to-face events.
 We thank you in advance for your understanding and patience as we make the necessary adjustments.

 2020 FPA National Roadshow & Professionals Congress postponed

 We’d planned to visit your home town at 30+ locations across Australia for the annual FPA Roadshow, and then to see you in Adelaide in November at the 2020 FPA Congress.
 With ongoing COVID-19 restrictions in place, these events have been postponed for 2020 and we are now working on new dates for 2021.
 The Careers in Financial Planning event series, Chapter events and FPA Professional Practice workshops are also on hold.

-Right now, you can head online to FPA Community, your online member forum, to ask questions, connect and chat with the FPA and your fellow members.
-Plus we will continually roll out many online events so you can continue to connect, share and learn with your FPA Community over the coming months.
+You can also head online to FPA Community, your online member forum, to ask questions, connect and chat with the FPA and your fellow members.